fokusms3-design/SpaceShooter/README.md

 # SpaceShooter

 ENGLISH
 🚀 SPACE SHOOTER — Game Rules
 General Description
 Space Shooter is an arcade game where you control a futuristic cannon and must destroy waves of enemy ships across 5 levels of increasing difficulty.
 Collect resource bags to protect your cannon with shields and try to achieve the highest score possible.

-🚀 SPACE SHOOTER — Game Rules
-General Description
-Space Shooter is an arcade game where you control a futuristic cannon and must destroy waves of enemy ships across 5 levels of increasing difficulty.
-Collect resource bags to protect your cannon with shields and try to achieve the highest score possible.